A peek at some of the

 stories in the latest issue

-Have a look at all the creative courses and workshops on offer in the current issue of ingénu/e magazine here.
+Read all about it in the current issue of ingénu/e magazine here.

 ART JUNCTION

-For more information read the complete article in the current issue of ingénu/e magazine here and go to www.artjunction.uk where you will find full details of all courses and workshops.
+For more information read the complete article in the current issue of ingénu/e magazine here and go to www.artjunction.uk where you will find full details.

-Read the full article in the current issue of ingénu/e magazine here and to find out more about Sarah’s art workshops and book your first session go to www.sduffieldart.co.uk
+Read the full article in the current issue of ingénu/e magazine here and to find out more about West Dean’s courses and workshops go to westdean.ac.uk

 THE COLLABORATIVE CANVAS